Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Contrastive learning

-Recent works applying self-supervised learning for pretraining computer vision models tend to follow the paradigm of \emph{instance discrimination}\cite{wu_unsupervised_2018}.
+Recent works applying self-supervised learning for pretraining computer vision models tend to follow the paradigm of \emph{instance discrimination}~\cite{wu_unsupervised_2018}.
 In this paradigm, each individual image (instance) is treated as its own class.
 The learning task is to discriminate between images representing the same class and images representing different classes.
 Positive pairs therefore consist of augmented versions of the same image, while negative pairs consist of augmented versions of different images.
-We use the widely-used MoCo v2\cite{chen_improved_2020} framework to pretrain neural networks.
+We use the widely-used MoCo v2~\cite{chen_improved_2020} framework to pretrain neural networks.

-The corresponding loss is called InfoNCE\cite{oord_representation_2019}.
-In the formulation presented in \cite{he_momentum_2020}, it is defined as:
+The corresponding loss is called InfoNCE~\cite{oord_representation_2019}.
+We adapt the notation in \cite{he_momentum_2020} slightly, to define it as:

-Here, $q$ and $k_{.}$ are feature representations of images, and $\tau$ is a temperature hyperparameter. $q$ can be seen as a \emph{query} image, for which we want to retrieve the matching positive image among a set of \emph{key} images. $k_{+}$ is the positive key that we want to find (by having the least distance between $k_{+}$ and $q$). $k_{i}$ represent the negative keys, which should have a large distance to $q$.
-For further details, please refer to the original papers\cite{he_momentum_2020,chen_improved_2020}.
-Usually, $q$ and $k_{+}$ are generated from a single source image by applying two different random augmentations.
-We instead pair two satellite images showing the same location at different times, which could be interpreted as a natural form of augmentation.
+Here, $I$ and $\hat{I}$ are two images belonging to a positive pair.
+Conventionally, $I$ and $\hat{I}$ are generated from a single source image by applying two different random augmentations to it.
+We instead pair two satellite images showing the same location at different times, which could be interpreted as a natural form of augmentation. $f(I)$ is the feature representation of image $I$. $\tau$ is the softmax temperature hyperparameter.
+In addition to the images in a batch, MoCo v2 keeps a queue of feature representations $\{q_{i}| 0\leq i\leq Q\}$ of previous images.
+They form negative pairs with image $I$, since they represent other images.
+For further details, please refer to the original papers~\cite{he_momentum_2020,chen_improved_2020}.